Diamond City (film): Shooting

 It combined location filming in the Kimberley region of South Africa with studio work at Denham Studios in England.

 MacDonald arrived in South Africa in November 1948 for location filming.
 This was meant to take 25 days but MacDonald finished it in 12, due to him using only local crew.
 Studio work began at Denham in January 1949.
 The film's sets were designed by the art director George Provis.

 Filming was held up when David Farrar fell ill.

 Bombardier Billy Wells taught Farrar how to box for the film.

 Reception

+Box office

 The film's box office performance was poor.

+Critical

+Variety wrote "Production of open-air action dramas, with hard ridin’ and fightin’, is a new line for British studios.
+First adventure into this field fails to make the grade and its appeal is directed almost en-tirely to the unsophisticated."

+The Monthly Film Bulletin wrote: "Saloon-bar brawls and Salvation Army meetings combine to make a lot of noise."

-Filmink called it "a hilariously inept version of a fascinating true tale... with David Farrar as a gun-totin’ Stafford Parker, Diana Dors and Honor Blackman perfectly cast if just five years older, and extremely dodgy racial politics (if you wonder why Farrar didn’t become a star after Black Narcissus, this film is part of the reason)."
+Filmink called it "a hilariously inept version of a fascinating true tale... with David Farrar as a gun-totin' Stafford Parker, Diana Dors and Honor Blackman perfectly cast if just five years older, and extremely dodgy racial politics (if you wonder why Farrar didn't become a star after Black Narcissus, this film is part of the reason)."

 Other reviews were more positive.
-BFI's Screenonline notes that the film 'makes good use of [David Farrar's] particular brand of sensual virility as Stafford Parker' and adds that 'Diana Dors makes the most of one of her biggest roles to date...
-She pulls this off with surprising conviction'.
+BFI's Screenonline notes that the film "makes good use of [David Farrar's] particular brand of sensual virility as Stafford Parker'" and adds that "Diana Dors makes the most of one of her biggest roles to date...
+She pulls this off with surprising conviction".